Hack Squat Guide: The Ultimate Exercise Encyclopedia

 Wrap Up

 Overall, the hack squat is a great exercise to really build up your legs.
-There are different variations you can do, and it attacks the muscle from different the traditional barbell back squat.
-However, if your gym does not have a hack squat machine, there are still a good amount of alternatives available that you can do to still get a great leg workout in.
+There are different variations you can do, and it attacks the muscle from different angles than the traditional barbell back squat.
+However, if your gym does not have a hack squat machine, there are still a good amount of alternatives available that you can do, such as a leg press machine or a traditional squat, to still get a great leg workout in.

 Will you be giving the hack squat a try?